 There have been at least three points of view with regard to special needs trust (SNT) drafting:

 Restrictive.
-This approach is to limit distributions to only those items and purposes approved by the SSA.
-The fear is that if more general language is used, such as for the beneficiary's health and maintenance, the SSA may require that the funds be used for such purposes and consider them available to the beneficiary, rendering him ineligible for Supplemental Security Income (SSI), which in many states would mean the loss of Medicaid as well.
+This approach is to limit distributions to only those items and purposes approved by the Social Security Administration (SSA) as not affecting eligibility for Supplemental Security Income (SSI).
+The fear is that if more general language is used, such as for the beneficiary's health and maintenance, the SSA may require that the funds be used for such purposes and consider them available to the beneficiary, rendering him ineligible for SSI, which in many states would mean the loss of Medicaid as well.

 Discretionary.
-This approach states that the trust is for the sole benefit of the disabled beneficiary and contains general language, but leaves actual distributions to the judgement of the trustee.
+This approach states that the trust is for the sole benefit of the disabled beneficiary, often containing general language about the purpose of the trust, but leaving actual distributions to the judgement of the trustee.

 The restrictive approach has run into trouble where the SSA has in fact liberalized its rules, the most striking example governing payment for clothing.
-At one point, such payments by third parties were treated as "in kind" income.
+At one point, such payments by third parties were treated as "in kind" income reducing the beneficiaries' SSI benefits.
 Then the SSA dropped this interpretation, but some older trusts are still barred from paying for clothing for the beneficiary.

 Now, the shopping list approach is coming into question.
 The SSA has revised a section of its Program Operations Manual System (POMS) (POMS SI 01120.201.2) to preclude payment of travel expenses for family members to visit the trust beneficiary.
 First-party SNTs (I'll explain this distinction in a second) that include this authorization in their shopping lists will now make the beneficiary ineligible for SSI, and must be amended -- which may be difficult for irrevocable trusts.